tylertitsworth/5th-age-srd/Classes/Psion.md

 ### Trace of the Divine

 You gain 1 affinity of Cleric.
 Whenever you take a full heal-up, randomly choose a cleric spell of the highest level you can cast.
-For the rest of the day, you know this cleric affinity and can cast it according to its normal usage pattern—at-will, once per battle, recharge, or daily—when that option is rolled during your turn.
+For the rest of the day, you know this cleric affinity and can cast it according to its normal usage pattern—at-will, once per battle, recharge, or full recovery—when that option is rolled during your turn.

 If the cleric affinity refers to Wisdom, you can replace that ability score with references to Charisma.